Insights: Article

 Memorability

-• Password: More challenging to remember especially if more complex and requires frequent changing.
+• Password: More challenging to remember, especially if it is more complex and requires frequent changing.

 • Passphrase: Easier to remember as they can be based on common words and phrases.